 - 1 teaspoon salt

-- ¼ teaspoon cinnamon
+- ¼ teaspoon ground cinnamon

-- ¼ teaspoon anise
+- ¼ teaspoon ground aniseed

-- 1 teaspoon lemon peel grated
+- 1 teaspoon lemon zest grated

 - 1 teaspoon lemon juice